PepScribe

 In clinical research and the approved pharmaceutical product Zadaxin, Thymosin Alpha-1 is administered via subcutaneous injection.
 The established dosing in approved-market formulations is well-documented, typically involving 1.6 mg doses administered subcutaneously two to three times per week over defined treatment periods.

 Because Tα1 has approved pharmaceutical formulations in other countries, the dosing and pharmacokinetic data is more robust than for most peptides on the Category 2 list.
-That said, US compounding of Tα1 is not currently legal.
+That said, Tα1 is not currently on FDA’s 503A Bulks List.

 This is research context, not prescribing guidance.
-PepScribe does not currently offer Thymosin Alpha-1 and this information should not be interpreted as a dosing recommendation.
+Thymosin Alpha-1 is handled consultation-first and this information should not be interpreted as a dosing recommendation.

 Tα1 has more human safety data than most peptides in this category, drawn from clinical trials and decades of pharmaceutical use abroad.